 From the moment you order it, the anticipation begins to the time it arrives at the table when you gingerly crack it open you never know whether it is going to be a good one or a dud.

 I’ve had a few disappointing fondants in my life, completely overcooked, lacking that oozey runny center, for which chocolate fondants are famous.
 Like a bad date they can be a complete letdown.

 But when you get a good fondant there is nothing better.
 Each spoonful tastes better than the last, and just like a good date you hope it will never end.

 Despite appearances, and perception, making chocolate fondants at home are actually quite easy.
+The only special equipment you’ll need are some inexpensive dariole moulds.
 The key to a good chocolate fondant is patience.
 Something I’m not particularly good at, however, when it comes to fondants I have the patience of a saint as I know I will be rewarded with a deliciously flowing salted caramel centre that almost makes you want to lick the plate.

 Well, at least that is how I feel about my salted caramel chocolate fondants!

 Oh, and did I mention they’re gluten free too!

 Chocolate Fondant Recipe with Salted Caramel Filling

 - 50 g butter or 35g coconut oil if dairy free

 - 60 ml cream or coconut milk if dairy free